tchwork/debug-bundle/Dumping-PHP-Data-en.md

 ---------------------------------------------

-Inserting the position number at the beginning of the `"_"` special key is not strictly necessary in terms of accuracy of the representation.
-It may indeed be enough to count positions again when intepreting the JSON to retrieve it.
+Inserting the position number at the beginning of the `"_"` special key is not strictly necessary in terms of accuracy of the representation: counting positions again when interpreting the JSON is enough to retrieve it.

 However, these numbers make the interpretation of a subtree of the JSON possible without losing references: the numbers are then used to initialize the position